Lạc trôi

-"Lạc trôi" (literally "mindlessly floating" or "lost" in Vietnamese) is a song of the singer and songwriter Sơn Tùng M-TP from his first greatest hits album, m-tp M-TP (2017).
-The song was composed and performed by Son Tung himself with the co-production of producer Triple D. The song was first released on December 31, 2016 as the first and lead single from the album. and was released on iTunes Store by M-TP Entertainment and by Nhac.vn.
-This is the first song by Son Tung M-TP in 2017 as well as his first song after leaving Wepro Entertainment and former manager Nguyen Quang Huy.
+"Lạc trôi" (lit.
+'Mindlessly floating' or 'Lost') is a song by the Vietnamese singer and songwriter Sơn Tùng M-TP from his first greatest hits album, M-tp M-TP (2017).
+Written by Tùng himself and produced by Triple D, it was first released on December 31, 2016 as the lead single from the album.

 "Lạc trôi" is a combination of traditional musical instruments and future bass style.
 The song is considered to have no catchy chorus.
 The melody was also not as outstanding as his previous hits.
 However, this song has received enthusiastic reception from the audiences.
 The music video "Lạc trôi" is performed in the combination of ancient and modern styles and was filmed in Lam Dong.
 The highlight of this music video is that the singer puts on antique clothing while wearing modern sneakers.
 This is considered as the advertising tactics of Biti's – a footwear company - products.
 There are several cover versions, among them a Chinese version, a Japanese version, a Thai version and an English version.

 During the first two days, "Lạc trôi" came in at No. 6 on the list of the most viewed videos of the week on YouTube.
 The music video uploaded to YouTube has so far garnered more than 100 million views after 61 days of release and has become one of Asia's most viewed music videos.